rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 inherently better in all circumstances.
 However, it is often the case that asserting the way a view should look is easier than describing how it should come to look that way.

-## Complex Layouts
+## Flexible Layouts

-Constructing intricate layouts is also made easier when done declaratively because the elements, state, and logic that comprise them are not entangled.
-As in the `OnOff` component shown above, code responsible for managing business logic and manipulating state can be clearly detached from the code responsible for structure the elements of the layout.
+Constructing complex layouts is also made easier when done declaratively because the elements, state, and logic that comprise them are not entangled.
+As in the `OnOff` component shown above, code responsible for managing business logic and manipulating state can be clearly detached from the code responsible for structuring the elements of the layout.
 The great advantage of this approach is that these sections of code can be easily factored out into separate functions if either the logic or the structure becomes too complex: